 - Press MENU; select "Set Controls," select "Select Relay."
 Note that there are more options under "Set Controls" than fit on the screen.
 Scroll to the bottom of the screen and scroll one more detent to see the "Select Relay" option.
 Select one of the relays: Relay 1 thru Relay 5.
 When a relay is selected a check mark will be visible beside the selection. - To activate the relay, a "Relay Button" must be triggered.
 To select a "Relay Button," one of the relays must already have been selected.
-To select a "Relay Button," Press MENU, select "Set Controls," select "Relay Button," select one of the trigger options. - If Talk A/B or Talk C/D is selected to activate the relay, the relay will remain closed whenever the button is selected for active talk. - If Ch A/B or Ch C/D is selected to activate the relay, the relay will remain closed whenever a channel is selected. - If STAGE, ENTER, or CALL is selected to activate the relay, the relay will remain closed whenever the button is pressed, for as long as the button is held. - " If STAGE is selected to activate the relay, and if Stage Announce Audio is enabled, and if the Stage Announce Relay is enabled, all three functions will operate simultaneously. - " If ENTER is selected to activate the relay, and if Wireless ISO is enabled, both functions will operate simultaneously while in Operational mode.
+To select a "Relay Button," Press MENU, select "Set Controls," select "Relay Button," select one of the trigger options. - If TalkA or Talk B is selected to activate the relay, the relay will remain closed whenever the button is selected for active talk. - If Ch A or Ch B is selected to activate the relay, the relay will remain closed whenever channel A or B is selected. - If STAGE, ENTER, or CALL is selected to activate the relay, the relay will remain closed whenever the button is pressed, for as long as the button is held. - " If STAGE is selected to activate the relay, and if Stage Announce Audio is enabled, and if the Stage Announce Relay is enabled, all three functions will operate simultaneously. - " If ENTER is selected to activate the relay, and if Wireless ISO is enabled, both functions will operate simultaneously while in Operational mode.
 When in Menu mode, ENTER only functions as an Enter button. - " If CALL is selected to activate the relay, and the CALL feature is enabled, both functions will operate simultaneously.